6 ways to create a learning culture at work

-A nervous energy that was still there as I stood back stage doing a wonder woman power pose – to boost testosterone levels and lower the stress hormone, cortisone – and still there as I walked on stage – thanks to Amy Cuddy’s great Ted Talk on body language for that bit of inspiration.
+Nervous energy that was still there as I stood backstage doing a wonder woman power pose – to boost testosterone levels and lower the stress hormone, cortisone – and still there as I walked on stage – thanks to Amy Cuddy’s great Ted Talk on body language for that bit of inspiration.

 Once I finished my first line, the energy had turned positive and any negative thoughts were gone.